anvaka/ngraph.events/README.md

 eventify(yourObject);

-// now your object can listen events from your object yourObject.on('beep', function(name) { console.log("Hello " + name); });
+// now any object can listen to events from your object yourObject.on('beep', function(name) { console.log("Hello " + name); });

 // and you can fire events from your object: